If you're going on a cruise these days, you'll probably need to get a pre-departure negative Covid-19 test.

 Cruise lines that require a pre-cruise Covid test

-Nearly all cruise lines require a pre-cruise Covid test in order to sail, regardless of vaccination status.
+These are the cruise lines still require a pre-cruise Covid test in order to sail, regardless of vaccination status and sailing length.

 - Norwegian Cruise Line